 If you are at Kumbh Mela, you probably know the story of Sagar Manthan or the churning of the oceans.
 The rope in this churning was a snake named Vasuki.
 His temple stands close to Ganga, overlooking Ganga in fact.
 The recent street art on its walls and steps makes it look inviting.

 Inside there is a small temple in a typical medieval style with a simple Shikhara.
 In the northeast corner of this temple is a small temple dedicated to Asi Madhav – one of the 12 Madhavs in Prayagraj.
-I could not see the image behind the lattice in this temple as there were too many dogs here.
+I could not see the image behind the lattice in this temple as there were too many dogs there.

 I spent some time and moved on to my next destination in Kumbh Mela.
-Being on height, this temple gives a great view of the Ganga and its banks.
+Being in height, this temple gives a great view of the Ganga and its banks.
 During Kumbh, you can see the tents all around.

 Gangoli Shivala Temple

-The Gangoli Shivala is an ancient Shiva Temple located in Jhusi area of Prayagraj.
+The Gangoli Shivala is an ancient Shiva Temple located in the Jhusi area of Prayagraj.
 This is a stone temple with a narrow tall Shikhara in stone.
 At the time of Kumbh Mela, its front wall was painted.
 It is said that many years ago, the temple was built by a merchant from Agra called Ganga Pradas Tiwari, and hence the temple gets his name Gangoli.

 Temples at Bhardwaj Muni Ashram

-Though small, Bhardwaj Muni Ashram complex has a lot of old temples and Murtis.
+Though small, the Bhardwaj Muni Ashram complex has a lot of old temples and Murtis.
 Besides the ancient murtis of Bhardwaj Muni, it has temples for Rishi Atri and his wife Anusuya.
 There are temples for Sankata Mata, Durga, Kalyani, Pap Mochan, Rin Mochan, Yagnavalkya, Vyas Muni, Satya Narayana, and Annapurna.
-There are footprints of Sri Ram commemorating his visit to Prayag on his way to the forest.
+And there are footprints of Sri Ram commemorating his visit to Prayag on his way to the forest.
 There is a Sati Kund and Koteshwar Mahadev Temple.

 Read More – Prayagraj or Allahabad City Heritage Walk

-12 or Dwadash Madhav Temples in Prayagraj
+12 or Dwadash Madhav Temples

 A series of 12 Madhav Temples in Prayagraj takes you around the Prayag Kshetra.